acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 Federation
 ..........

-One Click_deploy.sh will automatically create a "self" peer as required by the federation-gateway.
+oneclick_deploy.sh will automatically create a "self" peer as required by the federation-gateway.

 If you want to deploy two Acumos AIO instances to test federation, see these